zeitspace/ux-writing-session/README.md

 Learning from (and leaning on) several of the publicly available style guides and UX writing guides (check out our favourite ones in the Resources section), we've created a skeleton template for you to start with.

+The template contains topics we felt we'd encounter often enough as part of our UX practice.

 A [description of how to use the UX writing guide template](https://www.zeitspace.com/voice-and-tone-chart) is available on the Zeitspace web site.

 ## Activity 3 - Iterative rewriting